educhin/minimalist-snake/README.md

 # minimalist-snake
 A minimalist version of the beloved retro game, Snake.
-The project is written in HTML/CSS and p5.JS.
+This project is written in HTML/CSS and p5.JS and I am still adding on features.